 Finance Major: A good idea for the pre-professional

-Pursuing a finance major as an undergraduate student is a good idea for someone who knows that he or she intends to pursue business professions upon his or her graduation.
+Pursuing a finance degree as an undergraduate student is a good idea for someone who knows that he or she intends to pursue business professions upon his or her graduation.
 Such professions might still require interested students to earn finance degrees at the graduate level, but pursuing finance majors at the undegraduate level will lay the necessary education foundation for later pursuing those graduate level degrees.

 Working in finance is fundamentally about managing money, whether for individuals, institutions, organizations, or other entities.
 Majoring in finance will lead you to learn a great deal about how money works, and about financial instruments, stocks, bonds, and markets.
 This information will then allow you to determine important information and advice for institutions regarding the management of their finances.